 The Making of an Image

-This post has been tagged #captains-log (Star Trek, natch), which I created as a catch-all for stories that don’t fit into the main tag structure.
-A diary, of sorts, of more personal reflections and thoughts on process.
+This post has been tagged #captains-log (Star Trek, natch), which I created as a catch-all for stories that don’t fit the main tag structure.
+A diary, of sorts, of more personal reflections and thoughts on my process.
+This post includes a Sponsored link (SVG conversion).

 One of the great challenges in moving from Maven to Ghost has been to rethink the organization of stories.
 On Maven, all of the stories were posted to “rooms” with no ability to use #tags to provide additional structure and points of entry.
 Here on Ghost, stories can have multiple tags associated with them each with its own index page.
 I can have a story tagged #the-wire that is also tagged #originals.
 The first tag is the one shown on the story cards, but the story shows up on both /tag/pages.